mbt1909432/AI_KnowledgeGraph/README.md

 # Start the Frontend
 In another terminal window, run the following command to start the frontend:

-python -m http.server 5173 --directory FrontendCode/test/final
+python -m http.server 5173 --directory .\FrontendCode\code

 Open your browser and go to the following address to view the frontend: